Q: What is Amazon SageMaker?

 Q: What security measures does Amazon SageMaker have?

 Amazon SageMaker ensures that ML model artifacts and other system artifacts are encrypted in transit and at rest.
-Requests to the Amazon SageMaker API and console are made over a secure (SSL) connection.
-You pass AWS Identity and Access Management roles to Amazon SageMaker to provide permissions to access resources on your behalf for training and deployment.
-You can use encrypted S3 buckets for model artifacts and data, as well as pass a KMS key to Amazon SageMaker notebooks, training jobs, and endpoints, to encrypt the attached ML storage volume.
+Requests to the SageMaker API and console are made over a secure (SSL) connection.
+You pass AWS Identity and Access Management roles to SageMaker to provide permissions to access resources on your behalf for training and deployment.
+You can use encrypted Amazon S3 buckets for model artifacts and data, as well as pass a KMS key to SageMaker notebooks, training jobs, and endpoints, to encrypt the attached ML storage volume.
+Amazon SageMaker also supports Amazon Virtual Privacy Cloud (VPC) and AWS PrivateLink support.

 Q: How does Amazon SageMaker secure my code?